 Where Should You Start?

 Video is fun for consumers and it should be fun for you too!
-Think about it like this: you get to create awesome videos for you audience, not you have to use video because it’s the next big thing.
+Think about it like this: you get to create awesome videos for your audience and develop awesome video marketing content to use as the next big thing.

 Don’t make video more than it needs to be.
 They don’t need to be long, shorter videos (less than 90 seconds) actually have a better retention rate than longer ones anyways.
 Keep them short and concise, know the video’s purpose and follow these guidelines for how to use video marketing for your small business.